5 Tips For Health And Safety As A Delivery Driver During Covid 19

 4. Stock up your vehicle with hygiene gear

 Make the most of your advantage of having a car or van.
-This is a great place to store items which are helpful for staying safe during COVID 19 at work.
-Make a quick trip to the supermarket and stock up on items such as disinfectant spray, rubber gloves, hand sanitizer, disposable wipes, a trash bag, spare face masks, tissues and trash bags.
+This is a great place to store items that help you stay safe during COVID 19 at work.
+Make a quick trip to the supermarket and stock up on things such as disinfectant spray, rubber gloves, hand sanitizer, disposable wipes, a trash bag, spare face masks, tissues and trash bags.

 At the beginning and end of each shift, disinfect surfaces that many people come into contact with.
 For instance, if you share a car with other drivers, wipe down the steering wheel, gearshift, door handles and seat belts.